Economy of Portugal: Employment and wages

-Although being both a developed country and a high income country, Portugal has the lowest GDP per capita in Western Europe and according to the Eurostat it had the 9th lowest purchasing power among the 27 member states of the European Union in 2018.
+Work conditions in Portugal have been improving, but the country is still among those in the EU where people work the most hours, wages which remain low in comparison with other EU members, albeit increasing, job insecurity nevertheless high, and very low productivity.
+Although being both a developed country and a high income country, Portugal has the lowest GDP per capita in Western Europe and according to the Eurostat it had the 6th lowest purchasing power among the 27 member states of the European Union by 2023.